SAP-samples/ui5-typescript-walkthrough/steps/07/README.md

 ![](https://sdk.openui5.org/docs/topics/loioafc105517a644407bd90662e3d94ea01_LowRes.png "An input field and a description displaying the value of the input field")

 <sup>*An input field and a description displaying the value of the input field*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 7](https://sap-samples.github.io/ui5-typescript-walkthrough/step-07/index-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 7](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-07.zip).

 ***

 ### Coding